2014 NORTHEAST ANGORA GOAT SHOW

 Location : Building "B"

-FLEECE SHOW/SALE ENTRY DEADLINE OCTOBER 8TH.
+FLEECE SHOW/SALE ENTRY DEADLINE OCTOBER 10TH.or when the maximum of 700 fleeces overall is reached.
 ONLY PRE-ENTERED FLEECES WILL BE ALLOWED.

 Fleeces placing 1st-3rd will be awarded ribbons in each of the following categories for White and Natural Colored Fleeces.: